Silver: NBA ‘can do a better job’ on free agency, rules

-LAS VEGAS (AP) — The NBA knows that its rules on teams talking to free agents are not being followed, and says it will spend the next few months figuring out a better system.
+LAS VEGAS (AP) — The NBA knows its rules about when teams can negotiate with free agents are not being followed.

-Commissioner Adam Silver, speaking after the league’s board of governors meeting Tuesday, says the league is aware “that there have been prior discussions” between teams and free agents.

-Silver says “it’s pointless at the end of the day to have rules that we can’t enforce.
-I think it hurts the perception of integrity around the league.”
+“It’s pointless, at the end of the day, to have rules that we can’t enforce,” Silver said.

-So the next step will be finding ways to improve the process, either by changing some rules or perhaps eliminating some that are outdated.

-Teams could begin talking to free agents, per letter of the law, after 6 p.m.
-Eastern on June 30.
-Some deals were known to have been agreed upon shortly after that window opened, and a few were known even before that time arrived.
+Kevin Durant’s decision to join the Brooklyn Nets was one of the major pieces of free-agent news this summer.
+The Nets said Tuesday that when word leaked before 6 p.m. on June 30 that Durant had made his decision and would announce it on social media, they were concerned — since they had not spoken with him yet.

+“We weren’t even sure we were getting a meeting that night,” Nets general manager Sean Marks said.

 In other matters Tuesday: